SNulu/Track-Suggester/README.md

 ### By _**Sanyu Prado**_

 ## Description
-_This survey project takes inputs from a form and outputs your career path based on choices given__
+_This survey project takes inputs from a form and outputs your career path based on choices given_

 ## Setup/Installation Requirements
 * _Clone this repository from github_
-* _Open a simple HTTP server in the top level of the cloned directory.
-For Mac, run the command in your terminal:_
+* _Open `index.html`_

 ## Technology Used
 _HTML, CSS Bootstrap, javaScript and jQuery_